 1. Keep the Design and Technology Simple

 The idea behind the blog is simple – you want to support classroom learning.
 Don’t put up an unnecessary obstacle by making your design complex.
-There are also many simple design themes and templates that look great and are mobile friendly.
-On the technology side, you can’t go wrong with buying a domain name, setting up WordPress and finding a WordPress hosting provider.
-If you describe yourself as technically challenged, there’s no need to worry because there many WordPress hosting providers have tech support staff that can help you get set up.
+There are also many simple design themes and templates that look great and are mobile-friendly.
+You can’t go wrong with buying a domain name, setting up WordPress, and finding a WordPress hosting provider on the technology side.
+If you describe yourself as technically challenged, there’s no need to worry because their many WordPress hosting providers have tech support staff to help you get set up.

 2. Integrate the Blog to the Classroom

-You need to do more than make your blog a helpful resource.
-You want your students to get some kind of value from following the blog.
+It would be best if you did more than making your blog a helpful resource.
+You want your students to get some value from following the blog.
 This can be achieved by creating or sharing valuable content on the classroom blog.
 For example, if there is a particular math topic that students are having trouble with, you can post supplemental content to help them outside the classroom.
-This is especially helpful when teachers are not given enough time to go in-depth to a topic in a course material.
-You can also integrate content from YouTube in your blog and share additional resource to support their learning.
+This is especially helpful when teachers are not given enough time to go in-depth to a topic in the course material.
+You can also integrate content from YouTube into your blog and share an additional resources to support their learning.

 4. Use Social Media and Blog Commenting to Be Accessible

 Feedback is important if you want to improve your teaching curriculum, teaching skills and support student success.
-An easy way to collect feedback is to open up your blog posts for commenting.
+An easy way to collect feedback is to open up your blog posts for comments.
 This allows students to provide valuable feedback that can improve your blog and curriculum.
-For example, students can ask for clarity on your posts, request additional resources and seek general advice.
+For example, students can ask for clarity on their posts, request additional resources, and seek general advice.
 It’s also a time saving to reach many students.

-Social media can also serve as an important channel for interacting with students, especially since they’re already using social media.
-Just make sure that you set up a separate social media account for this kind of interaction for privacy reasons.
+social media account for this kind of interaction for privacy reasons.
 You may be wondering why you should use social media over email.
-The answer is that social media is instant, anonymous and relevant.
-Many students will feel more comfortable reaching out through social media or through the blog comments than through personal emails.
+The answer is that social media is instant, anonymous, and relevant.
+Many students will feel more comfortable reaching out through social media or blog comments than personal emails.can also serve as an important channel for interacting with students, especially since they’re already using social media.
+Just make sure you set up a separate

 5. Create an Email Announcement List

 While social media and blog comments make it so that you are accessible to students, you still need a reliable way to reach most of your students.
-This can be easily done by offering a subscription to an email list on your blog.
+This can be easily done by offering a list on your blog.
 The email list will probably be the most reliable way to update students on new blog posts and important announcements.

 You can build an email subscription box and manage the list by using a service like MailChimp.
 The service is free if you have under 2000 subscribers.
-Some schools will set up private in network email announcement lists for this task.
-If you’re managing your own email list, make sure to keep your email announcements to a minimum level as sending out emails whenever you make a blog post can be annoying and lead to people unsubscribing.
+Some schools will up private in-network email announcement lists for this task.
+If you’re managing your own email list, make sure to keep your email announcements to a minimum level, as sending out emails whenever you make a blog post can be annoying and lead to people unsubscribing.